Filibuster: Italy

+Lithuania

+In December 2025, Lithuania’s opposition staged the country’s first-ever parliamentary filibuster to block controversial amendments that would have eased the dismissal of the Lithuanian National Radio and Television (LRT) Director General.
+The LRT Law Amendments Filibuster featured hundreds of satirical proposals, including a notable "cat amendment", and successfully delayed the final vote until January 2026 after the committee chair’s sudden hospitalization.

 New Zealand

 In August 2000, New Zealand opposition parties National and ACT delayed the voting for the Employment Relations Bill by voting slowly, and in some cases in Māori (which required translation into English).
 In 2009, several parties staged a filibuster of the Local Government (Auckland Reorganisation) Bill in opposition to the government setting up a new Auckland Council — under urgency and without debate or review by the select committee — by proposing thousands of wrecking amendments and voting in Māori as each amendment had to be voted on and votes in Māori translated into English.
 Amendments included renaming the council to "Auckland Katchafire Council" or "Rodney Hide Memorial Council" and replacing the phrase "powers of a regional council" with "power and muscle".